Armenia–United Kingdom relations

-Foreign relations exist between Armenia and the United Kingdom.
-The United Kingdom recognised Armenia on 31 December 1991.
-The first Embassy of Armenia in Europe was established in London in October 1992; in 1995 the United Kingdom established an embassy in Yerevan.
-The two countries maintain collaborative and friendly relations.
+Armenia–United Kingdom relations are the international and bilateral relations between the Republic of Armenia and the United Kingdom of Great Britain and Northern Ireland.
+Armenia and the United Kingdom established diplomatic relations on 20 January 1992.

+Both countries share common membership of the Council of Europe, the European Court of Human Rights, the International Criminal Court, the OSCE, the United Nations, the World Health Organization, and the World Trade Organization.
+Bilaterally the two countries have a Double Taxation Convention, an Investment Agreement, and a Strategic Partnership.

 History

 1890s

 In the late 19th century, Armenia was divided between Russia and Turkey.
 Tensions began to escalate in Turkey in the 1880s and especially the 1890s, leading to a series of international crises that the British tried to help resolve by putting pressure on the Turkish government.
 Britain had long been a major friend of the Turkish government, helping it resist heavy expansionist pressure from Russia.
 In the 1880s, London pushed for reforms, with a special focus on better treatment of Christians across the Ottoman Empire.
 The Ottoman government resisted the pressures, and distanced itself from Britain.
 Instead, Constantinople turned increasingly to Germany for political, financial and commercial support, leading eventually to its entrance into the First World War as a German ally.